CoolyMilk/BODMAS-PEMDAS-Expression-Solver-Flowers-Apple-Ice-Leaf/README.md

 exactly implemented.
 I learned about how it worked around a year ago.
 (Roughly) and I programmed it based on what I remember.
 Programming in c has certainly opened my eyes.
 I have programmed in python for around 4 years and just.
-Wow.
+Wow, this type of programming is interesting.
 I know nothing.
-I know nothing at all.
-It feels like I just wasted a chunk of my life for nothing.
-I guess I did.
-I didn't improve as much I wamted to.
+I guess I didn't improve as much I wanted to.